mli/new-docs/install-include.rst

                   .. code-block:: bash

-                     # Assume you installed CUDA 9.2, you may change the number
+                     # Here we assume CUDA 9.2 is installed.
+You can change the number
-                     # according to your own CUDA version
+                     # according to your own CUDA version.

                      pip install mxnet-cu92

                .. container:: mkl-dnn